MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 ## Monitor your data

-Now that your policies are in place, you'll want to check your Microsoft Defender for Cloud Apps dashboard daily to see and investigate new alerts.
-The information presented in the dashboard is an overview of all the most important information about your organization.
+Now that your policies are in place, you'll want to check Microsoft Defender for Endpoint to monitor the impact of the policies you've put into place and remediate incidents.
+Endpoint detection and response capabilities in Defender for Endpoint provide advanced attack detections that are near real-time and actionable.
+Security analysts can prioritize alerts effectively, gain visibility into the full scope of a breach, and take response actions to remediate threats.

-For more information, see [Check the dashboard](/defender-cloud-apps/daily-activities-to-protect-your-cloud-environment#check-the-dashboard).
+For more information, see [Endpoint detection and response overview](/microsoft-365/security/defender-endpoint/overview-endpoint-detection-response).